 Note: A change in the way the beds are being counted now requires hospitals to fill out forms in a new way.
 New language from the CDC is prompting this change, requiring hospitals to report the occupancy rates on staffed beds rather than licensed beds.
 Licensed beds are the total number of beds approved by the Department of Health.
 This is the total possible number of beds available in a hospital.
 Staffed beds are ready to be filled by patients with healthcare providers ready to immediately provide care.
 As our partners adjusted to this CDC language change, the data was delayed from June 10 to June 30, and will not be presented during that time of transition.
 Starting July 1, 2020, the data represents the proportion of Staffed beds occupied by all patients and by COVID-19 patients out of a total count of Licensed beds in acute care facilities.

 - Summary Data Tables

 These are snapshots of additional data collected and reviewed by public health officials.
 This data is updated weekly on Wednesdays.
-Last updated: June 3, 2020
+Last updated: July 8, 2020 except where noted otherwise.

 Case Investigations & Contact Tracing